Early Education (PreK)

 - World Languages

-Located in Towson, Maryland Immaculate Heart of Mary is a private Catholic School for students in grades PreK3 through 8th grade.
-If you are interested in learning more about the admissions process for the upcoming school year we encourage you to inquire today.
+Immaculate Heart of Mary School is located in Towson, Maryland.
+It is a private Catholic School for students in grades PreK through 8th grade.
+If you are interested in learning more about the admissions process for the upcoming school year we encourage you to contact us today!